With 342 million websites in the world, driving organic business growth is no easy feat.

 Lastly, publish in-depth and detailed content.

 It’s as simple as this: if your content is thin, lacks value, and isn’t better than what’s already ranking on the top page, you won’t be driving a dime of traffic.

 Step #4: Personalize Your Content Through Long-tail Keywords

-Not that you shouldn’t try because if you consistently publish compelling content, you’ll gradually rise to the top.
+Not that you shouldn’t try because if you consistently publish compelling content with a diversified approach, you’ll gradually rise to the top.

 Your blog will help you build an audience that will buy your product or service, giving you scalable growth for years to come.
 A section of this audience is actively looking for specific information about your product or service.

 Boost your rankings through publishing your bottom of funnel content.
 It has fewer competitors because people use long-tail keywords that are related to a service or a product they want to buy.

 A great example of a bottom of the funnel piece of content is this blog post from GetVoIP on customer satisfaction surveys:

 While this type of content may be considered bottom of the funnel as it is intended to educate and provide value to your audience, this is exactly the type of content that helps move readers through your sales funnel.

 At the end of the day, a target customer will buy from who they know, like and trust.
 What better way to establish that trust than by providing valuable content your audience is already searching for online?